-1. Insert the air filter element into the air intake assembly.
-2. Re-install the air filter cover and secure it with the air filter cover screw (rotate right).
+1. Insert the air filter element, and ensure it is correctly positioned in relation to the air intake assembly as it will seat and seal properly in one position only.
+2. Re-install the filter cover, ensuring it is fitted properly against the engine and secure it with the screw (rotate right and tighten by hand.
+Do not over-tighten), or clips.